 The county should support greenspaces planning efforts by important greenspaces stakeholders within or adjacent to Thurston County.

 The county should provide for extensions of urban trails that have been identified by an adjacent jurisdiction, consistent with the public lands and open space maps (Maps E-2 and E-3) .
 However, important wildlife habitats, including riparian areas, should have priority over trails.
-Therefore, locate, design, and construct trails to avoid significantly degrading important wildlife habitats or disrupting their use by state priority or federally protected wildlife species.
+Therefore, trails should be located, designed, and constructed to avoid significantly degrading important wildlife habitats or disrupting their use by state priority or federally protected wildlife species.

+The county should support creation and enhancement of green and open space corridors that allow fish and wildlife to safely access and move through and between habitat areas.
+Examples of opportunities include collaborating with state and local agencies on projects that support enhancement of green and open space corridors within the county.

-OBJECTIVE 2: Protection Options - Use a variety of protection options in order to protect the greatest number of priority greenspaces.
+OBJECTIVE B: Protection Options - Use a variety of protection options in order to protect the greatest number of priority greenspaces.